Rivangek/Essence/docs/tutorials/hierarchy.md

 * Element
     * State: `{ [string]: any }`
     * Instance: `Instance`
+    * Parent: `Element` or `nil`

     * Any other index will be considered a child and will error if doesn't exist.

-As you can see, it allows you to interact with the element externally without using state managment internally.
+This hierarchy allows you to interact with the element externally without using state managment internally.